emileferreira/nvim-strict/README.md

 ## Configuration

 Strict comes with batteries included and (IMHO) sane defaults.
-The default configuration is shown below.
-This can be modified and passed to the `setup` function to override the defaults.
+The default configuration is shown below which can be modified and passed to the `setup` function to override the defaults.

 ```lua
 local default_config = {